 Teapot

-Teapot in the form of a tea kettle, with large 'top' handle, earthenware, printed in blue and white underglaze with pastoral scenes after Spode’s ‘Italian’ pattern, interrupted on both sides with the verse: 'LADIES I HOPE / YOU WILL MAKE FREE / AND TELL ME HOW / YOU LIKE YOUR TEA’.
-Motto printed inside tea kettle, on base: 'Health to the Sick, / Honour to the Brave, / Success to the Lover, / and Freedom to the Slave'.
+Teapot in the form of a tea kettle, with large 'top' handle, and long curved spout, white earthenware, transfer-printed underglaze in blue with pastoral scenes after Spode’s ‘Italian’ pattern, interrupted on both sides with the verse: 'LADIES I HOPE / YOU WILL MAKE FREE/AND TELLMEHOW/YOU LIKE YOUR TEA’.
+Inside, on the base, is the printed motto: 'Health to the Sick, / Honour to the Brave, / Success to the Lover, / and Freedom to the Slave'.
 Printed ‘WH’ mark on underside of lid.

-Purchased with the Friends of the Fitzwilliam Museum Fund
+Given by the Friends of the Fitzwilliam Museum, 2022

 Height: 27 cm